the-turing-way/the-turing-way/project_management/acknowledging-contributors.md

 ### Organisational support

 **Overview:**
-When members participate in _The Turing Way_ community with the in-kind support of their funders and organisation, we acknowledge them with their organisational support.
+When members participate in _The Turing Way_ community with the in-kind support of their funders and organisation, we acknowledge each member individually and list their organisations as "Collaborating organisations".
-Such organisational supports are applicable when multiple members from a project or community collaborate to build resources to be centrally hosted in _The Turing Way_.
+Such organisational supports are applicable when one or multiple members from a project or community collaborate to build resources in _The Turing Way_.
 These efforts are highly encouraged to ensure the sustainability of their resources that can benefit a much wider community.

 **Personas:**